rapid-lang/rapid/LRM/README.md

 func copy() list<T>
 ```

-Returns a copy of the list on which it is called
+Returns a copy by value of the list on which it is called

 ```
 list<int> a = [1,2,3,4,5]   // [1,2,3,4,5]